MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/index.md

 # Build Windows apps with .NET MAUI

 .NET Multi-platform App UI (.NET MAUI) is a cross-platform framework for creating native mobile and desktop apps with C# and XAML.
-Using [.NET MAUI](/dotnet/maui/), you can develop apps that can run on Windows, Android, iOS, macOS, and Tizen from a single shared code-base.
-Developers who want to build Windows apps with .NET MAUI will leverage the [Windows UI Library (WinUI)](../winui/winui3/index.md) on Windows 11 and Windows 10 version 1809 or higher.
+Using [.NET MAUI](/dotnet/maui/), you can develop apps that can run on Windows, Android, iOS, macOS, and Samsung Tizen from a single shared code-base.
+If you build a Windows app with .NET MAUI, it will use [WinUI 3](../winui/winui3/index.md) as its native platform, and therefore run on Windows 11 and Windows 10 version 1809 or later.

 ## Why use .NET MAUI on Windows?